 In the year 1998, my husband decided to make a career change which involved lower pay and additional schooling.
 We had already decided that I needed to stay home to raise our two children, so we didn’t exactly know how we were going to meet the needs of our growing family.
 I appealed to a higher power for direction and, by providence, was led to the Utah Youth Village in Salt Lake City, Utah.
-I had never thought of doing foster care before, but knew that at this time I was meant to, to provide for my family and support my husband.
+I had never thought of doing foster care before, but knew that at this time I was meant to, so I could provide for my family and support my husband.

-A few years later a friend approached me to teach a homeschool support group meeting on the subject, and I have been speaking about effective parenting every since.
+A few years later a friend approached me to teach a homeschool support group meeting on the subject and I have been speaking about effective parenting every since.